 None of the above [MUTUALLY EXCLUSIVE RESPONSE]

-The following question asks you to rate various aspects of your experience with Vocational Rehabilitation and Employment (VR&E) using a scale of 1 to 10, where 1 is Unacceptable, 10 is Outstanding, and 5 is Average.
+The following question asks you to rate various aspects of your experience with Vocational Rehabilitation and Employment (VR&E) using a scale of 1 to 10 where 1 is Unacceptable, 10 is Outstanding, and 5 is Average.
 [SHOW ON THE SAME PAGE AS THE QUESTION THAT FOLLOWS]

 Please answer the following question based on your best ability to recall your experience with your VR&E counselor(s).
 [SHOW ON THE SAME PAGE AS THE QUESTION THAT FOLLOWS]